stevenroose/covenants.info/content/proposals/direct-introspection.md

 ## Introduction

-A very straight-forward way to achieve covenans is to give the Script of a transaction's inputs direct access into the entire transaction's data.
+A very straight-forward way to achieve covenants is to give the Script of a transaction's inputs direct access into the entire transaction's data.
 If the script can inspect any part of the transaction, it is by definition introspective and can enforce any possible constraint on the transaction's properties.